quic/quic-usb-drivers/sign/signReadme.txt

 Execute below command on bash terminal:

-sudo mokutil --import /opt/QTI/sign/Signkey_pub.der
+sudo mokutil --import /opt/QUIC/sign/Signkey_pub.der

 You will be asked to enter and confirm a password for this MOK enrollment request.

 Step 2 -

 Reboot the machine.
-At boot time, choose "Enroll MOK" and enter the password that chosen in step 1.
+At boot time, choose "Enroll MOK" and enter the password that was chosen in step 1.

 Step 3 -